New Balance Falmouth Road Race FAQs

 Can my race registration be refunded or deferred?

-No. We are sorry, but the registration fee for the race is non-refundable, non-transferable, and non-deferrable.
+No. We are sorry, but at this time, the registration fee for the race is non-refundable, non-transferable, and non-deferrable.

 Is there a waiting list for numbers?